GeekyGhost/ComfyUI_Geeky_AudioMixer/README.md

 ### Audio Quality Settings
 - **Sample Rate**: 44.1kHz for most content, 48kHz for professional video
 - **Format**: WAV for editing workflows, MP3 for final delivery
-- **Normalization**: Keep enabled to prevent clipping
+- **Normalization**: Use "prevent_clipping" for best balance
-- **Pre-Gain Boost**: Use 1.5-3.0x for very quiet audio sources
+- **Pre-Gain Boost**: Use 1.2-2.0x for slightly quiet sources, 3.0+ for very quiet sources

 ### Common Workflow Patterns
-1. **Voice + Music**: Set voice at 200%, music at 60%, master at 250%
+1. **Voice + Music**: Voice at 150%, music at 37.5% (1/4 ratio), master at 150%
-2. **Podcast**: Voice at 250%, intro music at 150%, master at 300%
+2. **Podcast**: Voice at 200%, intro music at 120%, master at 130%
-3. **Gaming**: Game audio at 180%, background music at 40%, effects at 200%
+3. **Gaming**: Game audio at 180%, background music at 36% (1/5 ratio), effects at 135%
-4. **Tutorial**: Voice at 200%, music at 50%, notification SFX at 150%
+4. **Tutorial**: Voice at 150%, music at 30%, notification SFX at 75%

 ## 🐛 Troubleshooting

+### Volume Relationships Not Working
+**Check these settings:**
+- Use `normalization_mode: "prevent_clipping"` or `"off"`
+- Avoid `"full_normalize"` if you need precise ratios
+- Check console output for actual applied volumes and levels
+- Verify master_volume isn't set too high causing clipping

 ### Audio Too Quiet
 **Solutions:**
-- Increase `master_volume` to 3.0-4.0
+- Increase `master_volume` to 1.5-3.0
-- Use `pre_gain_boost` of 2.0-5.0 for very quiet sources
+- Use `pre_gain_boost` of 1.5-3.0 for quiet sources
-- Raise individual track volumes above 200%
+- Raise individual track volumes proportionally
-- Check that normalization is enabled
+- Try `normalization_mode: "smart_normalize"` for very quiet mixes

 ### Audio Distorted/Clipping
 **Solutions:**
+- Use `normalization_mode: "prevent_clipping"` (default)
-- Reduce `master_volume` below 2.0
+- Reduce `master_volume` below 1.5
-- Lower individual track volumes
+- Lower individual track volumes proportionally
 - Increase `limiter_threshold` to -3dB or lower
 - Enable compression with ratio 2.0-4.0

+### Volume Ratios Still Wrong
+**Debug steps:**
+1. Check ComfyUI console for detailed level information
+2. Look for lines like "Applied volume: 1.5x" and "Final RMS: 0.123456"
+3. Verify normalization mode is not "full_normalize"
+4. Test with `normalization_mode: "off"` and `master_volume: 1.0` for pure testing

 ### Tracks Not Audible
 **Solutions:**